Activity Programs are a diagrammatic approach to programming, this is very similar to creating logic diagrams.

 Set Variable Block: When the program flow enters this block the variables listed will be set to the values in the expression.

 Activity Block: If the program flow becomes too complicated a section can be moved to its own activity program much like you would treat a subroutine.
+The rules for the value of variables apply for these activities as well.
+Local copies of any variables used by the child activity are created at the time the parent activity is called.

 Internal Message: This is simplified method of generating a internal DM1 message, when this block is loaded with data a message is passed to the DM1 app that a new fault is available for handling.
 If using the DM1 message handler found in the templates this message will appear as a pop-up fault message.